teamgrossen/website/index.md

 {% capture text %}

-We are a team with a passion for combining conservation efforts with genomics investigations.
+We are a small team with a passion for combining conservation efforts with genomics investigations.

 {%
   include button.html